flashpixx/MecSim.outdated/src/main/resources/web/documentation/user/en/jason.md

 # Jason (ASL Syntax)

-[[Software-Agents]] can be developed with the help of the language [Jason](http://jason.sourceforge.net/).
+[[Software_agent|Software-Agents]] can be developed with the help of the language [Jason](http://jason.sourceforge.net/).
 Jason is an instance of the language [[AgentSpeak]].
 There are some constraints and extensions which have to be considered.

 ## Disabled Commands